kippesp/Nand2Tetris/my_computer/12/README.md

 JackOS implementation's .vm files.
 The book's recursive divide algorithm was observed to be slow and redone using a faster O(1) implementation taken from an old 6502 assembly language book (and aluded to in the Schocken book).
-Additionally, Schocken classifies his recursive algorithm as O(log n) and ignores the VM overhead of function calling and local variable rematerialization.
+Additionally, Schocken classifies his recursive algorithm as O(log n), while technically true, but ignores the VM overhead of function calling and local variable rematerialization.
 My schoolbook, long division, approach is constant-time, O(bitwidth), which is O(1)--assisted with the precomputed power-of-two table.

 ## Output.jack